brousalis/brousalis.com/source/about/index.markdown

   <div class="map"></div>
   <p style="width: 48%; float: left">I'm passionate about one thing in particular&hellip; <em>learning</em>.
 I enjoy both UI design and backend development, and learning how to use and contribute to the latest web technologies has been a huge goal for me since graduating.</p>

-  <p>By learning about both backend and frontend development, I hope to contribute some software that is designed well on the inside, and outside, to the open source community.
+  <p>By learning about both backend and frontend development, I hope to develop and contribute software that is designed well on both the outside, and inside.
 Follow me <a href="http://twitter.com/brousalis">on Twitter</a>, I'd love to work on a project with you.</p>
 </div>

 <div class="line" style="clear: both">